Author: Costis Dallas in cooperation with Matina Magkou

 Initially, responsibility for culture and cultural policy was divided between different government ministries.
 A separate Ministry of Culture and Sciences was created in 1971, when Greece was ruled by a military junta.
 After the restoration of democratic rule and normal cultural life in 1974, the Ministry gained authority.
 New Ministers were appointed who, apart from career politicians, included some notable artists and intellectuals, such as actress Melina Mercouri whose long-standing position as Minister (1981-89, and again 1993-95) informed major elements of the current cultural policy.

-Despite efforts by successive Ministers, the budget of the Ministry of Culture still represents a small fraction of the state budget.
+The budget of the Ministry of Culture represents historically a small fraction of the state budget.
 Some public investments relevant to the arts or heritage are provided by other Ministries (Public Administration, Public Works, Press and Media).
-Nevertheless, culture has increasingly depended for funding on the EU Community Support Framework, cultural attraction visitor and sales revenues, and, since the mid-1990s, on the Lottery Fund, administered by the Ministry of Culture.
-Major programmes, such as the Thessaloniki (1987) and Patras (2006) European Capital of the Year events, the Cultural Olympiad events linked with the Athens 2004 Summer Olympics, and investments in cultural infrastructure such as the Athens and Thessaloniki Concert Halls, could not have taken place without these sources.
+In recent years, culture has increasingly depended for funding on the EU Community Support Framework, cultural attraction visitor and sales revenues, and, since the mid-1990s, on the Lottery Fund, administered by the Ministry of Culture.
+Major programmes, such as the Athens (1985), Thessaloniki (1997) and Patras (2006) European Capital of Culture events, the Cultural Olympiad events linked with the Athens 2004 Summer Olympics, and investments in cultural infrastructure, such as the Athens and Thessaloniki Concert Halls, could not have taken place without these sources.

-The increased need for archaeological heritage protection and valorisation was recognised by the inception of major restoration initiatives such as the Restoration of the Acropolis Monuments programme, and the launching of an international campaign for the return of the Parthenon Marbles in conjunction with the creation of a new Acropolis Museum, now planned to open in autumn 2007.
-A master plan for the reunification of the archaeological sites of Athens was adopted in the early 1990s and pursued to date, restoring monuments, establishing visitor facilities, creating pedestrian ways and regulating traffic so that visitors can have seamless access to Athenian archaeological attractions.
+The increased need for archaeological heritage protection and valorisation was recognised by the inception of major restoration initiatives such as the Restoration of the Acropolis Monuments programme, and the launching of an international campaign for the return of the Parthenon Marbles in conjunction with the creation of a new Acropolis Museum, which opened in 2009.
+A master plan for the reunification of the archaeological sites of Athens was adopted in the early 1990s and pursued actively to the mid-2000s, restoring monuments, establishing visitor facilities, creating pedestrian ways and regulating traffic so that visitors can have seamless access to Athenian archaeological attractions.

 A shift towards decentralisation in the early 1980s resulted in the creation of regional theatre organisations and other local arts infrastructures.
 In the mid-1990s, the National Cultural Network of Cities was created, including regional centres for performing or visual arts.
 The selection of Thessaloniki as European Cultural Capital of the Year in 1997 provided the grounds for a major expansion of the city's cultural infrastructure.
 A nation-wide programme, "Domain of Culture", was based on ten geographically distributed thematic networks, ranging from cinema, dance and photography to arts management and popular culture, and local and regional government bodies undertook an increasing range of activities, governed by rolling multi-year programme agreements with the Ministry of Culture.
-Other cultural administration activities were transferred from the Ministry of Culture to arms-length organisations such as the Greek Cinema Centre, National Book Centre, and, in 2007, the National Centre for Theatre and Dance.
-A new organisation plan for the Ministry of Culture was put in place in 2003, and current policies focus on rebalancing the role of central authority vis-à-vis the local and regional level, encouraging private sponsorship to the arts, expanding measures for the economic exploitation of cultural goods, and strengthening international cooperation for the return of illegally exported antiquities.
+Other cultural administration activities were transferred from the Ministry of Culture to arms-length organisations such as the Greek Film Centre, National Book Centre, and the short-lived National Centre for Theatre and Dance, abolished in 2010.
+A new organisation plan for the Ministry of Culture was put in place in 2003, and current policies focus on rebalancing the role of central authority vis-à-vis the local and regional level, encouraging private sponsorship for the arts, expanding measures for the economic exploitation of cultural goods, and strengthening international cooperation for the return of illegally exported antiquities.